 NOR10 Norwegian Language for Foreign Students level I

 This course is a beginners course in Norwegian and gives an introduction to the Norwegian language and culture.
 The course focuses on the everyday language and language use.
-In addition some topics from Norwegian culture will be presented.
+In addition selected topics from the Norwegian culture will be presented.

-On completion of the course the successful student
+On successful completion of the course you will

-- Have knowledge about the Norwegian language and Norwegian grammar
+- Have knowledge about the Norwegian language and grammar

 - Have knowledge about the Norwegian culture and society

-- Can talk about, and ask questions about everyday life
+- talk about, and ask questions about everyday life

-- Can talk about your plans for the future and what you have done
+- talk about plans for the future and what you have done

-- Can write short texts with a basic vocabulary
+- write short texts with a basic vocabulary

 This course is reserved for students with no or little prior knowledge of Norwegian language.
 Students with Norwegian, Norwegian as a second language, Swedish or Danish are not accepted to the course.